Twisted Derivations in Algebraic Number Fields: Introduction

 This article focuses on understanding twisted derivations in algebraic number fields.
 For the basics of algebraic number theory, we refer the reader to \cite{Marcus2018} and \cite{IanStewart2002}.
 A $(\sigma, \tau)$-derivation $D: \mathcal{A} \rightarrow \mathcal{B}$ satisfies the identity for all $\alpha \in \mathcal{A}$ and for all $k \in \mathbb{N}$, where $i,j$ run over non-negative integers.
 A natural question one may ask is: under what assumptions on an $R$-linear map $D:\mathcal{A} \rightarrow \mathcal{B}$ satisfying the above relations is a $(\sigma, \tau)$-derivation?
-Similar questions have been posed for derivations of a ring (for example, see \cite{Bridges1984, Vukman2005}).
-We divide the article into six sections.
+Similar questions have been posed for derivations of a ring (for example, see \cite{Bridges1984, hosseini2018identities, Vukman2005}).
+We divide the article into seven sections.
 In Section \ref{section 2}, we include some preliminaries that are the basis of our main works in Section \ref{section 3} and Section \ref{section 4}.
 The converse of the \th\ref{lemma 2.2} is not generally true.
-In \cite{Manju2023b}, the author proved that the converse holds in the ring of algebraic integers of quadratic and cyclotomic number fields.
+In \cite{Manju2023b}, the author proved that the converse holds in the ring of algebraic integers of quadratic and $p^{\text{th}}$-cyclotomic number fields ($p$ odd rational prime).
 In Section \ref{section 3}, we prove that the converse holds in some special commutative rings and algebras (see \th\ref{theorem 3.2}). \th\ref{lemma 2.7} is crucial in proving this main theorem.
 In particular, the converse holds in certain field extensions (\th\ref{corollary 3.3}, \th\ref{corollary 3.4}, and \th\ref{corollary 3.5}) and in the ring of algebraic integers of all monogenic number fields that are normal or Galois extensions of the field $\mathbb{Q}$ of rational numbers (\th\ref{corollary 3.6} and \th\ref{corollary 3.7}).
 Let $\mathbb{K} = \mathbb{Q}(\zeta)$ denote the $n^{\text{th}}$-cylcotomic number field ($n \geq 3$ is a positive integer), where $\zeta$ is a primitive $n^{\text{th}}$-root of unity.
-In \cite{Manju2023b}, the author developed a conjecture for a $(\sigma, \tau)$-derivation $D: O_{\mathbb{K}} \rightarrow O_{\mathbb{K}}$ to be inner in the case when $n$ is an odd rational prime $p$.
+In \cite{Manju2023b}, the authors developed a conjecture for a $(\sigma, \tau)$-derivation $D: O_{\mathbb{K}} \rightarrow O_{\mathbb{K}}$ to be inner in the case when $n$ is an odd rational prime $p$.
 In Section \ref{section 4}, we develop some conjectures based on \th\ref{lemma 2.6} giving a necessary and sufficient condition for a $(\sigma, \tau)$-derivation $D:O_{\mathbb{K}} \rightarrow O_{\mathbb{K}}$ to be inner for two different forms of $n$: (i) $n = 2^{r}p$ ($r \in \mathbb{N}$ and $p$ an odd rational prime), and (ii) $n=p^{k}$ ($k \in \mathbb{N} \setminus \{1\}$ and $p$ any rational prime).
-The subcase of (ii) where $k = 1$ and $p$ is an odd rational prime was discussed in \cite{Manju2023b}.
-The software SAGEMATH is crucial in the development of these conjectures.
+The case: $n=p^{k}$, where $k = 1$ and $p$ is an odd rational prime, has already been dealt with in \cite{Manju2023b}.
+The software SageMath is crucial in the development of these conjectures.
 In Section \ref{section 5}, we conjecture a solution to the twisted derivation problem in the ring of algebraic integers $O_{\mathbb{K}}$ of an $n^{\text{th}}$-cyclotomic number field for those mentioned above two different forms of $n$.
-Finally, in Section \ref{section 6}, we conclude our findings.
+In Section \ref{section 6}, we construct some Hom-IDD codes (introduced in \cite{Manju2023b}) using our main Theorem \ref{theorem 3.2}.
+Finally, in Section \ref{section 7}, we conclude our findings.